ssube/js-utils/README.md

 - commit
 - `make git-push`

-The `git-push` target pushed to Github first, to avoid conflicts with changes from bots and other contributors.
+The `git-push` target pushes to Github first, to avoid conflicts with changes from bots and other contributors.

 ### To Release